Exceptional Social Media Strategy: How to Develop One for Enhanced Brand Visibility and ROI

 Step 1: Set Goals for Your Business

-Spend time defining your social media goals as they will shape the rest of your exceptional social media strategy.
-Subsequently, determine what your business aims to achieve through social media.
-Notably, this could be greater brand awareness, learning more about your audience, expanding your following, or generating more leads.
-In fact, each goal will require different content and tactics.
+Spend time defining your social media goals.
+They will shape the rest of your strategy.
+Decide what your business wants to achieve through social media.
+This could be greater brand awareness, learning more about your audience, growing your following, or generating more leads.
+Each goal needs different content and tactics.

-Establish Key Performance Indicators (KPIs) to track relevant social media metrics.
-For instance:
+Set Key Performance Indicators (KPIs) to track relevant social media metrics.
+For example:

 • Facebook: Track reach, engagement, and impressions.